Kurt Ebener

 Kurt Ebener (4 May 1920 – 7 May 1975) was a Luftwaffe fighter ace and recipient of the Knight's Cross of the Iron Cross during World War II.
 The Knight's Cross of the Iron Cross was awarded to recognise extreme battlefield bravery or successful military leadership.
-Kurt Ebener was credited with 57 victories in 150 missions, 52 over the Eastern Front.
+Ebener was credited with 57 victories in 150 missions, 52 over the Eastern Front.

 Career

 Ebener was born on 4 May 1920 in Könitz, present-day a municipality of Unterwellenborn, at the time in Thuringia of the Weimar Republic.
-He volutunteered for military service in the Luftwaffe on 17 November 1939.
-He was posted to 4.
-Staffel of Jagdgeschwader 3 "Udet" (JG 3—3rd Fighter Wing) based on the Eastern Front.
-On 23 May 1942 he scored his first two victories when he shot down two Russian Polikarpov I-16 fighters.
-Ebener reached his 10th victory on 30 July and his 20th on 17 December.
+He volunteered for military service in the Luftwaffe on 17 November 1939.
+Following completion of flight and fighter pilot training, was posted to 4.
+Staffel (4th squadron) of Jagdgeschwader 3 "Udet" (JG 3—3rd Fighter Wing) on 1 December 1941.
+The Staffel was subordinated to II.
+Gruppe (2nd group) of JG 3 and based at Wiesbaden-Erbenheim Airfield and preparing for deployment to Mediterranean theater.
+At the time, 4.
+Staffel was commanded by Oberleutnant Walther Dahl while II.
+Gruppe was headed by Hauptmann Karl-Heinz Krahl.

-In December 1942, Ebener volunteered for the Platzschutzstaffel (airfield defence squadron) of the Pitomnik Airfield.
-The Staffel, largely made up from volunteers from I. and II.
-Gruppe of JG 3, was responsible for providing fighter escort to Junkers Ju 52 transport aircraft and Heinkel He 111 bombers shuttling supplies for the encircled German forces fighting in the Battle of Stalingrad.
-During four weeks he shot down 30 enemy aircraft.
-On 1 March 1943, he was transferred to Ergänzungs-Jagdgruppe Ost to undertake a period of instructing.
+In early January 1942, II.
+Gruppe received orders to relocate to Sicily where the II.
+Fliegerkorps (2nd Air Corps) concentrated forces during the Siege of Malta.
+On 18 January, the first aircraft from 4.
+Staffel arrived at Comiso Airfield.
+On 25 April, the Gruppe flew its last mission to Malta, escorting bombers.